--Alexander

 A recent Georgetown study indicated that 48% of all working college alumni are underemployed.
 Those graduates have chosen majors where there are no corresponding job openings.
 MCC must counsel and guide students into classes that offer careers that are in demand.
 The Georgetown study predicts the greatest employment demand over the next decade will be in information sciences, financial services, and health care.
 MCC should counsel and prepare students for employment in these areas.
 By 2018 only 63% of jobs will require some post secondary education.

-MCC must also work very closely with employers to provide courses that meet their current and future hiring needs.
+employers to provide courses that meet their current and future hiring needs.

-How can the college use a limited budget to maximize return?
+budget to maximize return?
 Are there options for new revenue streams?

 The economy is struggling.
 New revenue streams are scarce.
 Tax payers can no longer be counted upon to carry this heavy burden.
 The continual "tax to the max" approach is no longer sustainable.
 MCC needs to utilize its current assets and resources more effectively.
 The MCC administration should seek health care partners on their own and not thru a third party.
 The college must have a working relationship with a health care provider that will be mutually beneficial.